Busto Arsizio, Italy: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. Ensure that you find the necessary type.
-The vast majority of adapters for sale now are simply plug changers and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types C, F and L. Be careful to get the necessary type.
+Many adapters that you can buy are simply plug changers and require your devices to convert the voltage themselves.
 If your devices can't do that they could burn up.
-This one works in most areas.
+This one should work in most countries.

 • Power bank for devices